programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 ```
 *Figure 4*.
 Getting the dog to which a rating belongs.

+Do we remember what the attribute methods do (e.g., `attr_reader`)?
+They are a shorthand way of declaring *getter* and *setter* methods for instance variables.
 In the same way, `.belongs_to` is going to provide us with methods that facilitate interacting with an object's associated object.
 In this specific case, a `Rating` object will have methods for interacting with its `Dog` object (see Figure 4).
+(For a look at how these class macros work, see [video from Pragmatic Studio](https://pragmaticstudio.com/blog/2015/4/14/ruby-macros).)

 In this challenge we're going to explore the methods that `.belongs_to` generates.
 It's important to note that the method names are derived from the first argument passed to the `.belongs_to` method.
 In this case, we passed `:dog`.
 For a belongs_to association, this must be singular.